-Imelda B. Torres is a Local Government Unit (LGU) official of the Philippines for the 2018-2020 term of office serving in the capacity of Barangay Secretary for the barangay of San Roque (Pob.), Victoria in Laguna Province within Region 4a CALABARZON in the island of Luzon, Philippines.
+Imelda B. Torres is a Local Government Unit (LGU) official of the Philippines for the 2018-2022 term of office serving in the capacity of Barangay Secretary: for the barangay of San Roque (Pob.), Victoria.

 About Imelda B. Torres

 How long has Imelda lived in San Roque (Pob.), Victoria?
 The high school or college attended.

 List the the things accomplished since elected into office.

 If there is an update about this official, please go ahead and post it below in the comment section.

 Biz group backs incentives for LGUs for sustainable fisheries.